SBecraft/aws-bootcamp-cruddur-2023/journal/week2.md

 &NewLine;
 &NewLine;
 &nbsp;

-Observability in AWS is the way you would break down an application into multiple processes and looking at the individual functions.
+Observability in AWS is the way you would break down an application into multiple processes and look at their individual functions.
 &NewLine;
 &NewLine;
 &nbsp;

 ### Importance of Observability:
 -	Visibility of end-to-end logs
 -	Decreased alert fatigue for SOC teams